About me - image of me in the palace in Ferrera, done in Delauncy style

 Mantua

 Mantua was the closest city to where we stayed in Italy this year.
-It is a gorgeous old town with a Ducal Palace and Cathedral and was UNESCO World Heritage listed in 2008.
+It is a gorgeous old town with a Ducal Palace and Cathedral and was listed on the UNESCO World Heritage List in 2008.

 Mantua is another of our insider tips and is definitely one of the best small Italian towns to visit in the north of Italy.